-Kay Winning is a candidate for the LL.M. in National and Global Health Law and a member of the class of 2022.
+Kay Winning is a 2022 graduate of the LL.M. in National and Global Health Law program.

 Her areas of interest include assisted reproductive technology law, bioethics, reproductive rights, and employment discrimination.